The FDA’s Mandate is Not to Maximize Lives Saved

 Treatments for Rare Diseases Make No Financial Sense

-The costs of FDA regulations do not vary with the number of potential users of the drug, so the decline in drug development has been especially important in the treatment of rare diseases.
-By definition, each rare disease afflicts only a small number of people, but there are thousands of rare diseases.
+The costs of FDA regulations do not vary with the number of potential patients, so the decline in drug development has been particularly harmful to those suffering from rare diseases.
+Each rare disease afflicts only a small number of people, but thousands of rare diseases exist.
 In aggregate, rare diseases afflict millions of Americans: according to an AMA estimate (AMA 1995), as many as 10 percent of the population.
 Thus, millions of Americans have few or no therapies available to treat their diseases because of increased costs of drug development brought about by stringent FDA “safety and efficacy” requirements.
-In response to this problem, in 1983 the Orphan Drug Act was passed to provide tax relief and exclusive privileges to firms developing drugs for diseases affecting two hundred thousand or fewer Americans (AMA 1995).
-It would be better to reduce or eliminate FDA regulations for all drugs and patient populations.
+In response to this problem, in 1983, the Orphan Drug Act was passed to provide tax relief and exclusive privileges to firms developing drugs for diseases affecting two hundred thousand or fewer Americans (AMA 1995).

 Oligopolies Protect Existing Inferior Treatments

-Prior to 1962, a brilliant scientist could come up with a new treatment, raise $74 million dollars for safety and efficacy testing, and bring it to market.
-With the current cost of bringing a new treatment to market over a billion dollars, there are only a handful of companies with enough money to risk a billion with a 90% chance of rejection by the FDA.
-So today the brilliant scientist goes to one of these companies and the company buys the patent for several million dollars.
+Before 1962, a brilliant scientist could develop a new treatment, raise $74 million for safety and efficacy testing, and bring it to market.
+With the current cost of getting a new therapy to patients over a billion dollars, there are only a handful of companies with enough money to risk hundreds of millions on a 90% chance of rejection by the FDA.
+So today, the brilliant scientist goes to one of these companies, and the company buys the patent for several million dollars.
 It’s likely the drug company already has an existing inferior drug on the market that they’ve already spent a billion dollars getting approved.

 Option 1: Risk $1 billion on clinical trials

-Possibility B: Drug turns out to be one of the 10%, the FDA approves.
+Possibility B: Drug turns out to be one of the 10% the FDA approves.
 Yay!!!
 Now it’s time to try to recover that billion dollars.
-However, there are very few drug companies with enough money to survive this game.
-So, this company almost certainly already has an existing crappier drug on the market to treat the same condition.
-Hence, any profit they make from this drug will likely be subtracted from revenue from existing inferior drugs they’ve already spent a billion dollars on.
+However, very few drug companies have enough money to survive this game.
+So, this company almost certainly already has an inferior drug on the market to treat the same condition.
+Hence, any profit from this drug will likely be subtracted from revenue from existing, less effective drugs they’ve already spent a billion dollars on.

 Option 2: Put the patent on the shelf